Liferay's User Interface

 To achieve this, all of the application functionality within Liferay Portal is in fragments of the page called portlets.
 Portlets are web applications that run in a portion of a web page.
-The heart of any portal-based web site is its portlets, because portlets are where all of the functionality is implemented.
 Liferay's core is a portlet container, and the container's job is to aggregate the set of portlets that are to appear on any particular page and display them properly to the user.
 In this way, one or many applications can reside on a page, and the user can (at the administrator's discretion) arrange them in the way that works best for the user.

 Portlet applications, like servlet applications, have become a Java standard which various portal server vendors have implemented.
 The Java standard defines the portlet specification.
 A JSR-168 or JSR-286 standard portlet should be deployable on any portlet container which supports those standards.
 Portlets are placed on the page in a certain order by the end user and are served up dynamically by the portal server.

 Portal applications come generally in two flavors: 1) multiple portlets can be written to provide small amounts of functionality and then are aggregated by the portal server into a larger application, or 2) whole applications can be written to reside in only one or a few portlet windows.
 The choice is up to those designing the application.
 Developers only have to worry about what happens inside of the portlet itself; the portal server handles building out the page as it is presented to the user.